#2 Starting a business in Bristol

 High-tech start-ups are also supported by South West initiative SETsquared; a partnership between the Universities of Bristol, Bath, Exeter, Southampton and Surrey, which creates bespoke advice packages including mentoring and funding for early-stage firms from within and outside the universities.
 Additional advice is also available via BRAVE Enterprise, an independent not-for-profit organisation based in Bristol which provides training courses and workshops to start-up businesses.

-There is an abundance of shared premises and co-working spaces across the city including the Engine Shed Enterprise Centre – part of SETsquared – which provides incubation space and co-working offices, alongside sites such as The Mild Bunch and Funky Spaces.
+For those looking for offices, there is an abundance of shared premises and co-working spaces across the city including the Engine Shed Enterprise Centre – part of SETsquared – which provides incubation space and co-working offices, alongside sites such as The Mild Bunch, Funky Spaces and not-for-profit Bristol Games Hub.

 Access to grants and funding in Bristol